jiscdev/analytics-udd/udd/assessment_instance.md

 ## ASSESS_TYPE_RAW
 ### Description
-An institution's unique identifier for the type of assessment as defined in their student record system (e.g. CW for Coursework)
+A provider's unique identifier for the type of assessment as defined in their student record system (e.g. CW for Coursework)

 ### Purpose
 To provide information about the type of assessment.